BarelyAPrincess/ChioriWebServer/docs/configuration/routing.md

 `pattern "/projects/[projId=]/users/[userId=]/add", file "scripts/projects/adduser.groovy", subdomain ""`.

 As you can see from the above example, the arguments `projId` and `userId` will pass into the `adduser.groovy` script as a list.
-To retrieve these values using the Groovy API, add the following: `_REWRITE.projId` or `_REWRITE["userId"]`.
+To retrieve these values using the Groovy API, use the following: `_REWRITE.projId` or `_REWRITE["userId"]`.

 ### vargs